What do I do if I get sick while I’m in Australia?

-Over the last six months, everyone in Australia has been affected by the novel coronavirus pandemic (COVID-19) to some extent, but for many overseas workers and international students, there’s a unique set of challenges that have come with the virus.
+Over the last year, everyone in Australia has been affected by the novel coronavirus pandemic (COVID-19) to some extent, but for many overseas workers and international students, there’s a unique set of challenges that have come with the virus.

 Trying to remain connected to others during social distancing, and struggling with financial security and uncertainty about the future, can be even harder when you’re living in a foreign country.

-During your time in Australia, nib’s international and student members can rest assured that they’ll be able to access medical care for COVID-19 and treatment related to the virus*.
+Most of nib’s international student and workers products include coverage for treatment related to COVID-191.
 If you’re showing symptoms of COVID-19, or you’ve got any questions relating to the virus, you can call the Australian Government’s COVID-19 triage hotline 24/7 on 1800 020 080.

-With almost 700 public hospitals and 650 private hospitals across the country, Australia has a multitude of options when it comes to your medical care, as part a healthcare system that was recently ranked among the best in the world.
+With almost 700 public hospitals and 650 private hospitals across the country, Australia has a multitude of options when it comes to your medical care, as part a healthcare system that was recently ranked among the top 10 in the world.

 This means that you’ll still be able to use your cover to claim on telehealth appointments (like video calls or Skype appointments) for services including your GP appointments.
 A service will only be provided by telehealth where it is safe and clinically appropriate, so not all providers will be able to make it available.
 Please check with your provider if this is something they’re able to do or check out nib's First Choice Network to search for GPs that provide telehealth consultations.

 For more tips on how to access telehealth services, check out our telehealth FAQs.

 It’s ok to seek help and ask for support when you’re anxious or feeling stressed, especially during these challenging times.
 Here are some helpful services available in a range of languages - some are even tailored specifically to support international students.

 nib foundation is proud to support Lifeline.
 For 24/7 crisis support and suicide prevention services, Lifeline is available to help.